VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

 Bias field correction aims to support and optimize subsequent medical imaging workflows.
 In this section, prostate and pancreas segmentation experiments are used to verify the validity of different correction models.
 The process begins by applying a pre-trained bias field correction module to the input medical images.
 The corrected images are then passed to the segmentation model, which has been trained specifically for each target organ.
-In this study, we utilize the well-established TransUNet architecture for segmentation, given its demonstrated superior performance across diverse medical image segmentation tasks~\cite{chen2024transunet}.
-It is composed of convolutional neural networks (CNNs) with transformers.
-The detailed structure of the TransUNet is outlined in~\cite{chen2021transunet}.
+In this study, we utilize the well-established TransUNet~\cite{chen2024transunet} and nnUNetV2~\cite{isensee2024nnu} for segmentation, given their demonstrated superior performance across diverse medical image segmentation tasks.
 For prostate segmentation, the model is pre-trained on a public multi-center dataset that includes BIDMC, I2CVB and UCL datasets~\cite{liu2020shape}, and evaluated on the HK dataset~\cite{litjens2014evaluation} after applying various bias correction methods.
 Similarly, for pancreas segmentation, the model is trained on the real PanSegData dataset and evaluated on the simulated PanSegData dataset as mentioned in Section~\ref{sec:abdominal}.
 In the above segmentation experiments, all the training and testing datasets were constructed with no overlapping samples.
 To ensure consistency and fairness in comparison, all experiments adhere to the same training configurations and evaluation protocols established in the prior benchmark study~\cite{chen2021transunet}.

-\subsubsection{Quantitative comparison}
+\subsubsection{Quantitative Comparison}